-In August of 2015 the ACLU of Illinois and the Chicago Police Department (CPD) reached a landmark agreement to reform the practice of investigatory street stops known as “stop and frisks.”
-The CPD and the City agreed to take steps designed to ensure and confirm that CPD policies and practices comply with the Fourth Amendment, which protects against unreasonable searches and seizures, and the Illinois Civil Rights Act, which requires that government policies do not have a racially disparate impact.
+In August of 2015, shortly after the ACLU released a groundbreaking report, the ACLU of Illinois and the Chicago Police Department (CPD) reached a landmark agreement to reform the practice of investigatory street stops known as “stop and frisks.”
+The City agreed to take steps to ensure that CPD policies and practices comply with the Fourth Amendment, which protects against unreasonable searches and seizures, and the Illinois Civil Rights Act, which requires that government policies do not have a racially disparate impact.

-The agreement is overseen by former Federal Magistrate Judge Arlander Keys, who is empowered to hire experts in police practices and statistics.
-The agreement requires an independent evaluation of CPD practices and procedures, data collection by the CPD, and additional training for officers.
-Reports on data collected from stops and frisks will be regularly reviewed and audited by CPD headquarters to ensure that training is effective.
-On a monthly basis, the CPD will also release all of its data on stop and frisks to the ACLU and Judge Keys.
-Judge Keys, with the assistance of his experts, will publish public reports twice a year to assess CPD’s compliance with the agreement.
-Further information can be found here.
+The agreement is overseen by former Federal Magistrate Judge Arlander Keys and requires ongoing independent evaluation of CPD practices and procedures, data collection by the CPD, and additional training for officers.
+The CPD has also been regularly making its ISR data public on this data portal.
+Judge Keys, with the assistance of experts, publishes regular public reports to assess CPD’s compliance with the agreement.
+The reports to date are below:

-In addition to the settlement agreement, in May 2015, the General Assembly passed a bill mandating state-wide data collection for stops that result in a frisk or arrest.
+In May 2015, the Illinois General Assembly passed a bill mandating state-wide data collection for stops that result in a frisk or arrest.
 This bill also requires officers to issue receipts if they search a person during a street stop.

 If you believe you have been stopped or frisked in an unlawful manner, please share your story with us.